endless-sky/endless-sky-wiki/CreatingPlugins.md

   * `images/`: all images should be placed in here.
 When specifying sprite paths, they are relative to the `images` directory.
 For example, `ship/berserker` refers to `${plugin-root}/images/ship/berserker.png`.
   * `sounds/`: all sounds must be placed in here.
 As with images, the path to a sound is relative to this folder.

-Eventually, a plugins server will be set up that will be accessible within the game itself.
+Eventually, a plugin server will be set up that will be accessible within the game itself.
 This server will support basic plugin management, e.g. to get a list of available plugins, download plugins, and check for updates to any plugins that were already downloaded.

 ## Plugin metadata